zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    :alt: (Screencast) Access an i-doit asset directly from the Zammad ticket view
    :align: center

-   Click on a linked asset in the ticket pane to open its page in i-doit.
+   Click on a linked asset in the ticket sidebar to open its page in i-doit.

 In i-doit: List & Create Tickets For a Given Asset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^